 There are many sites for home educators around the world, particularly in the USA.
 A search for ‘homeschool’ will produce thousands of them.
-Here are just a few that may be of relevance to those home educating in the UK.
+Here are just a few home education links that may be of relevance to those home educating in the UK.

 AERO (Alternative Education Resource Organisation) is a site about all kinds of non-traditional education – whether at home or in a classroom.
 Based in America but with useful information and resources for all.